Zneeky/CityVox/README.md

 Loading...

 ## Key Features
-Problem Reporting: Residents can effortlessly report non-emergency issues in their neighborhood, such as graffiti, potholes, broken streetlights, or uncollected trash.
-These reports are geotagged and automatically forwarded to the relevant local government department.
-Users can also track the status of their reports, with resolutions confirmed by fellow residents.
+Problem Reporting: Residents can effortlessly report issues in their neighborhood, such as graffiti, potholes, broken streetlights, or uncollected trash.
+These reports are geotagged and can be automatically forwarded to the relevant local government department.
+Users can also track the status of their reports.

 Information Access: Stay updated with the latest local government news, announcements, and ongoing projects.
-This includes details on local council meetings, planning applications, budget allocations, and more.
+This includes details on local council meetings, budget allocations, and more.

 Community Engagement: Engage with the community through features like local event postings and community social media for discussing local issues.